 Regular class attendance is integral to student success.
 Therefore, faculty will encourage regular class attendance by stating both the attendance requirements and the consequences for noncompliance in each course syllabus.
 For some courses taught through distance learning, attendance requirements are not suitable.
 In these situations, faculty will state alternative expectations in the course syllabus for student success, along with consequences for noncompliance.
 In addition to being detrimental to student success, excessive student absences may jeopardize a student’s federal financial aid, obligating the student to repay funds received.

 Students who do not have passing scores on the TSI or alternate test are required by state guidelines and local policy to attend their developmental classes or program.
-Excessive absences from developmental classes or program activities may result in a grade of “EW” (Enforced Withdrawal.)
-The grade of “EW” has the same grade point value as a “W”.
+Excessive absences in a developmental class or program activities may result in a course withdrawal.

 Participation in a College-sanctioned activity is considered an excused absence.
 The student must complete the Excused Absence Form, have it signed by the club or activity advisor, and present it to all instructors prior to the impending absence.
 Instructors signing the form should note if the absence will be detrimental to the student’s progress in a course.
 The form must be returned to the activity advisor prior to the activity.
 Upon evaluation of instructor comments, the activity advisor may deny the student the privilege of participating in the activity.